alexgorunescu97/todo-backend/README.md

+# Todo app
-# Backend for todo app written in Java using the Spring Boot framework
+Backend for todo app written in Java using the Spring Boot framework